ArihantGarg1386/Oblivious-error-writeup/README.md

 I searched for it online and found out that in python `^` is "XOR"(exclusive OR) and not equivalent to "`pow()` or `**`".

-Then I again tried with the small dummy values and this time is worked fine.Further Research on XOR made me realise that " Any number XORed with itself is 0" so i tried `k = e` to the server which would work like :
+Then I again tried with the small dummy values and this time it worked fine.
+Further Research on XOR made me realise that " Any number XORed with itself is 0" so i tried `k = e` to the server which would work like :

 ```